 This wine completely captured my heart 100%, layered, commanding, and dangerously irresistible.
 One of those bottles that makes restraint impossible and reminds you why great wine can be genuinely emotional.
 A true benchmark experience.

 Rich and full bodied.
 I decanted it for 4 hours and it was a lot better than the last bottle.
 Amazing structure after 16 years.
 Would get more in the future.
-Nutty and spicy. — 20 days ago
+Nutty and spicy. — a month ago

 Sweet but not overly, smokey, fruit notes coming through.
-Pleasant — a month ago
+Pleasant — 2 months ago